arnaudin/personal-homepage-v2-material/README.md

-Source for my personal site: [Ryan Arnaudin](http://ryanarnaudin.com).
+Source for my personal site.

 Also live on Github: [Ryan Arnaudin](http://arnaudin.github.io/)